 A custom sending domain is where you set up your own authentication records (SPF, DKIM, and DMARC) with your web host and use your own domain to deliver bulk mail.
 It’s an advanced type of mail delivery setup that tells mailbox providers you are a real business, and that you’ve given permission for your email service provider to send emails using your domain.

-Success with a custom sending domain depends on how well established your domain is for sending bulk mail, and on your custom DNS records being set up correctly.
-Large publishers who use custom sending domains typically hire an expert to implement and maintain their setup, or have internal teams.
+Success with a custom sending domain depends on how well-established your domain is for sending bulk mail, and on your custom DNS records being set up correctly.

 - Encourage your members to add your address as a safe sender, or even better, encourage them to reply to your emails.
 This sends positive signals that you’re a trusted sender.